-During the visit, Saphir academics had the opportunity to present the progress of research lines, international collaborations and training work with students, among the various activities carried out by the institute.
+During the visit, Saphir's academics had the opportunity to present the progress of the research lines, international collaborations and the training work with students, among the different activities carried out by the institute.
 They also discussed the opportunities, weaknesses and threats facing our institute.

 By Jorge Román

-Milenio regularly visits the centres it funds to learn more about their work and projects, but these visits were suspended for two years because of the SARS-CoV-2 pandemic.
-The Saphir Millennium Institute is the first centre to be visited after this pause.
-Ehrenfeld explained that the personal contact with the people who make up the centres makes it easier to learn about the difficulties they have encountered and to create spaces for dialogue to exchange ideas, lessons learned and good practices.
-These spaces for dialogue are even more important with centres like Saphir, which do frontier science, as it is difficult for Milenio to understand everything that the centres it funds do (although they are always evaluated by international expert committees).
+Milenio regularly visits the centers it funds to learn more about their work and projects, but these visits were suspended for two years due to the SARS-CoV-2 pandemic.
+The Saphir Millennium Institute is the first center to be visited after this pause.
+Ehrenfeld explained that personal contact with the people who make up the centers makes it easier to learn about the difficulties they have encountered and to create opportunities for dialogue to exchange ideas, lessons learned and good practices.
+These spaces for dialogue are even more important with centers like Saphir, which do frontier science, since it is difficult for Milenio to understand everything that the centers it funds do (although they are always evaluated by committees of international experts).

 Francisca Garay, Saphir's Alternate Director, presenting the work of the Institute.